luadam4c/Adams_Functions/README.md

 - [**abf2mat.m**](https://github.com/blabuva/Adams_Functions/blob/master/abf2mat.m): Converts .abf files to .mat files with time vector (in ms) included
 - [**adjust_peaks.m**](https://github.com/blabuva/Adams_Functions/blob/master/adjust_peaks.m): Adjusts peak indices and values given approximate peak indices
+- [**all_data_files.m**](https://github.com/blabuva/Adams_Functions/blob/master/all_data_files.m): Looks for data files in a dataDirectory according to either dataTypeUser or going through a list of possibleDataTypes
+- [**all_filebases.m**](https://github.com/blabuva/Adams_Functions/blob/master/all_filebases.m): Finds base names for files in infolder/subdir and return as a cell array or cell arrays of strings
 - [**all_files.m**](https://github.com/blabuva/Adams_Functions/blob/master/all_files.m): Get all the files in a given directory (optionally recursive) that matches a prefix, keyword, suffix or extension
 - [**all_ordered_pairs.m**](https://github.com/blabuva/Adams_Functions/blob/master/all_ordered_pairs.m): Generates a cell array of all ordered pairs of elements/indices, one from each vector
 - [**all_subdirs.m**](https://github.com/blabuva/Adams_Functions/blob/master/all_subdirs.m): Get all the subdirectories in a given directory